back to blog

 EOFY Purchasing Strategy Checklist

 • Identify major asset purchases planned for the next 12 months.
-Are you planning to upgrade tools, replace a ute, purchase site equipment, or invest in machinery?
-List these with estimated costs.
+Tools, a replacement ute, site equipment, or machinery.
+List them with estimated costs.

 • Assess cash flow and financing options.
-Can you afford to purchase the asset outright or via finance before 30 June 2026?
-Alternatively, can you pay a deposit before 30 June and finance the remainder?
+Can you buy the asset outright or via finance before 30 June 2026?
+Could you pay a deposit before 30 June and finance the remainder?

-• Confirm first use date and delivery.
+• Confirm the first-use date and delivery.
 The key date is when you first use the asset.
-Purchasing a ute in June but storing it unused until July means you don't qualify.
+A ute bought in June but stored unused until July does not qualify for the 2025-26 claim.
 Ensure the asset is delivered and ready for use before 30 June.

 • Keep purchase documentation and records of first use.
-Save the invoice, tax invoice (if GST-registered), delivery receipt, and any evidence of when you first put the asset to work.
-These are essential if the ATO asks questions later.
+Save the tax invoice, delivery receipt, and any evidence of when you put the asset to work.

-• Financing vs. outright purchase: timing considerations.
-If you're financing a purchase, the asset must be owned (or effectively owned under a lease) and first used by 30 June 2026.
-Many lease and finance arrangements qualify, provided you have control of the asset and begin using it.
+• Financing versus outright purchase.
+If you finance, the asset must be owned (or effectively controlled under an eligible arrangement) and first used by 30 June 2026.
+Many lease and finance arrangements qualify, provided you control the asset and begin using it.

 What Happens After 30 June 2026?

-For detailed information on the depreciation rules, consult the ATO's small business depreciation pool page.
+For more on the pooling rules, see the ATO's simplified depreciation page.

 Record-Keeping for Asset Write-Off Claims

-The ATO will challenge claims that lack supporting documentation.
-Keeping comprehensive records is not optional; it's essential to substantiate your deductions and protect yourself in an audit.
+The ATO can challenge claims that lack supporting documentation.
+Good records are not optional; they substantiate your deductions and protect you in a review.

-• Tax invoices (for GST-registered businesses).
-Keep a copy of the invoice showing the GST-exclusive price, the date of purchase, and the supplier's ABN.
-This proves the cost of the asset and eligibility for the $20,000 threshold.
+• Tax invoices showing the GST-exclusive price, date of purchase, and the supplier's ABN.
+This proves the cost and eligibility against the threshold.

-• Proof of first use and delivery.
-Keep delivery receipts, purchase orders, or invoice confirmation notes showing when the asset was delivered and placed into service.
-For vehicles, this might be the vehicle registration.
-For tools, it's the purchase receipt and any photographic evidence of first use.
+• Proof of first use and delivery such as delivery receipts, purchase orders, or registration for vehicles, showing when the asset was placed into service.

-• Business-use diary for mixed-use vehicles.
-If a ute or vehicle is used for both business and private purposes, keep a logbook or diary showing the proportion of business use.
-The ATO may request this to verify your deduction allocation.
+• A business-use diary or logbook for any vehicle used for both business and private purposes, showing the proportion of business use.

 Digital Record Storage